TheThunderGuyS/usefulTags/README.md

 usefulTags is a small JavaScript library that adds a few useful and commonly needed ES6 template tag functions.

-4 tags can be used:
-1. [stripIndent](#stripindent): Remove indents from each line in a multi-line string, but keep intentionally larger ones
-2. [stripAllIndents](#stripallindents): Remove all indents from each line in a multi-line string
-3. [oneLine](#oneline): Merge a multi-line string onto one line (useful to keep lines under 80 characters)
-4. [oneLineConcatenate](#onelineconcatenate): Merge a multi-line string onto one line, without spaces (useful for URLs)

 This project is not yet complete and functionality is subject to change.
 Full documentation is in the works.

 ## Example